Flivasorb® and Flivasorb® Adhesive Super Absorbent Dressing

 Superficial Second-Degree Burns

 Cleanse the wound according to clinical protocols.
 Pat dry wound edges.
-Apply Flivasorb® with blue side facing away from the wound.
+Apply Flivasorb® with the contact layer facing towards the wound.
 Dressing should extend beyond the wound edge by 2cm-3cm.
 Do not cut Flivasorb®.
-Secure Flivasorb® with secondary dressing.
+Secure Flivasorb® non-adhesive version with secondary dressing.

 Flivasorb® and Flivasorb® Adhesive may remain in place up to seven days or until maximum absorption capacity has been reached.

-Adhesive secondary dressing such as Suprasorb® F Transparent film dressing.
+Adhesive secondary dressing such as Suprasorb® F Transparent film dressing for the Flivasorb® non-adhesive version.